schouery/mv2020/schedule.md

 ## Sponsor Days

-Each Thursday will be dedicated to our sponsosrs.
+Each Thursday will be dedicated to our sponsors.

 ### January 23th
 Time  | Sponsor